Maddy-MM/youtube-rag-chatbot/README.md

+Here’s a cleaner, **professional README version** of your file with unnecessary “note-style” sections removed, while keeping your structure intact and making it more concise and presentable:

+---

 # YouTube RAG Chatbot

-A **Retrieval-Augmented Generation (RAG) system** that enables users to ask questions about any YouTube video using its transcript.
-The system retrieves relevant context from the video and generates accurate, grounded responses using a Large Language Model.
+A **Retrieval-Augmented Generation (RAG) system** that allows users to ask questions about any YouTube video using its transcript.
+The system retrieves relevant context and generates grounded responses using a Large Language Model.

 ---